Solar stocks soar on upgrades, central bank moves

-U.S.-listed solar stocks soared on Wednesday after Auriga analyst Hari Chandra slapped "buy" ratings on four companies in the battered sector, including China's Trina Solar Ltd and U.S. panel maker SunPower Corp.
+Nov 30 U.S.-listed solar stocks soared on Wednesday after Auriga analyst Hari Chandra slapped "buy" ratings on four companies in the battered sector, including China's Trina Solar Ltd (TSL.N) and U.S. panel maker SunPower Corp (SPWR.O).

-Wednesday's move by major central banks to add liquidity to the world's financial system will ease financing for photovoltaic solar projects, Chandra said in research notes in which he upgraded his ratings on Yingli Green Energy Holding Co Ltd, Suntech Power Holdings Co Ltd and MEMC Electronic Materials Inc in addition to Trina and SunPower.
+Wednesday's move by major central banks to add liquidity to the world's financial system will ease financing for photovoltaic solar projects, Chandra said in research notes in which he upgraded his ratings on Yingli Green Energy Holding Co Ltd (YGE.N), Suntech Power Holdings Co Ltd STP.N and MEMC Electronic Materials Inc WFR.N in addition to Trina and SunPower.

 "The near-term band-aid solution would also ease the strains seen in solar PV financing, and aid near-to-medium term demand," Chandra wrote.